grg-k/ApplicationsDistribuees/README.md

 # ApplicationsDistribuees
-Repository for the Distributed Applications course.
+Repository for the Distributed Systems course.